datafolklabs/cement/doc/source/dev/args.rst

 Argument and Option Handling
 ============================

-Cement defines an argument interface called :ref:`IArgument <cement2.core.arg>`, as well as the default :ref:`ArgParseArgumentHandler <cement2.ext.ext_argparse>` that implements the interface.
+Cement defines an argument interface called :ref:`IArgument <cement.core.arg>`, as well as the default :ref:`ArgParseArgumentHandler <cement.ext.ext_argparse>` that implements the interface.
 This handler is built on top of the `ArgParse <http://docs.python.org/library/argparse.html>`_ module which is included in the Python standard library.